-- a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational benefits; or - Submission to or rejection of such conduct is used as the basis for an employment or education decision affecting an individual; or - c.
-Such conduct is so severe or pervasive as to have the purpose or effect of substantially interfering with an individual's academic or work performance or creating an intimidating, hostile or offensive employment, educational or living environment, thereby effectively denying equal access to an MCCS program or activity; and - d.
-A person of reasonable sensibilities would clearly understand that the conduct was unwelcome, harmful or offensive.
+a.
+Submission to such conduct is made either explicitly or implicitly as a term or condition of an individual's employment or educational benefits;

+- b.
+Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; or - c.
+Such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creating an intimidating, hostile or offensive employment, educational or living environment; and - d.
+A person of reasonable sensibilities would clearly have understood that the behavior or conduct was unwelcome, harmful or offensive.